 As a small, medium business owner, getting stuck with technology constraints should be your least concern.
-With the world moving to the Cloud, are you taking the right steps to take your businesses to the next level and break away the shackles of technology restrictions?
-Let’s take a look at how you can move your small to medium business to the Cloud!
+But, with the world moving to the Cloud, are you taking the right steps to take your businesses to the next level and break away from the shackles of technology restrictions?
+Let's take a look at how you can move your small to medium business to the Cloud!

 You might have a static website you want to host in AWS; you can always start at the free tier.
 Yes, Amazon Web Services has a free tier in which you can get to experiment with most services for the first 12 months.
-You have to have an account, create one at AWS.
+After that, you have to have an account, create one at AWS.

 Getting a Domain Name

-You might already have a domain name, and if not, you can get one at GoDaddy ( by the way, did you know that GoDaddy themselves moved a lot their business to AWS back in 2018 ! ) You can get domain names at different registrars.
-Shop around and see which one suits your needs, you can get one for as low as $2 to $5 a month.
+You might already have a domain name, and if not, you can get one at GoDaddy.
+In addition, you can get domain names at different registrars.
+Shop around and see which one suits your needs.
+You can get one for as low as $2 to $5 a month.

 Hosted Zone on Route 53